DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (ii) Training offered by, or in conjunction with, a state or federal agency.

-(iii) Training obtained in an educational program that has been approved by the
+(iii) Training obtained in an educational program that has been approved for initial

-that satisfies the requirements of subdivision (a) of this subrule and is published in a peer
+satisfies the requirements of subdivision (a) of this subrule and is published in a peer-

 (c) Acceptable modalities of training include any of the following: